user-simon/2D-RayCasting/README.md

 Ray casting is a method of simulating light by simulating each ray individually and calculating it's intersection point with an object.

-In this project, rays are shot out from the cursor in each direction and stops at an intersection.
+In this project, rays are shot out from the cursor in each direction and stop at an intersection.
 You can use "R" or "Space" to re-randomize walls.

 ## Note:
 You have to set up SFML yourself for the project to compile.